k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/18_batch_monitor.md

 #### GENERATE_IID_LIST Status

 Batch processes that run on a large number of entities may take some time till the full entity list is generated.
-When the list generation starts and the batch status is GENERATE_IID_LIST, the total number of entities is still unknown.
+When list generation starts and the batch status is GENERATE_IID_LIST, the total number of entities remains unknown.
 During the entity list processing, the control panel displays a running spinner, and the total number of entities flashes to indicate that the number of entities is still in process and not final at this stage:

 ![image](images/batch_monitor_generate_iid_list.png)